ondrej-kvasnovsky/vaadin-8-on-grails-3/chapter1.md

 You are going to learn how to create and configure Grails application with Vaadin plugin in this chapter.

+There are two libraries which adds support for development of Vaadin applications in Grails.

 ### Before you start

 Before you start, make sure you have Java installed on your machine.
 If not, follow the [instructions by Oracle](how to install java, oracle).